-The metrics used for this action will include tracking the number of students identified yearly for the GATE program.
+The metrics used for this action will include tracking the number of students and student groups identified yearly for the GATE program.

-Goal 2 Action Arts Program
+Goal 2 Action

+15: Increased

+Arts Program

-Low-income students can exhibit a lack of 15: Increased access to extracurricular activities outside the school day due to transportation requirements and limited funds.
+Low income students can exhibit a lack of access to extracurricular activities outside the school day due to transportation requirements and limited funds.